-- In Stage 1 you’ll study four 30-credit core engineering modules – the last, of which, is work based.
+- In Stage 1 you’ll study four 30-credit core engineering modules – the last of which focuses on your work in engineering.

-- Next, in Stage 2, you’ll study two further 30-credit core engineering modules, followed by a 30-credit optional module and a final work-based module.
+- Next, in Stage 2, you’ll study two further 30-credit core engineering modules, followed by a 30-credit optional module and a final work-related module.

 At Stage 2 you’ll deepen your understanding of how engineers find solutions for technical problems, with two 30-credit core engineering modules.
-You’ll also choose a 30-credit module from options in energy and sustainability; electronics; design for engineers; environmental management; or mathematical methods.
-You’ll complete Stage 2 with another 30-credit work-based module, in which you’ll study project management and execution, looking at the processes of change and strategies for effectively managing change.
+You’ll also choose a 30-credit module from options in energy and sustainability; electronics; design; environmental management; mathematical methods; or thermo and fluid mechanics.
+You’ll complete Stage 2 with another 30-credit work-related module, in which you’ll study project management and execution, looking at the processes of change and strategies for effectively managing change.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The Diploma of Higher Education in Engineering uses a variety of study materials and has the following elements:

 - studying a mixture of printed and online material – online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes and remote experiments.

 - using mathematical and scientific expressions, notations and associated techniques